Advantages and Disadvantages of Savings Account

 3. Liquidity.

-Liquidity is the ability to quickly turn money into cash.
 Liquidity is both a savings account advantage and a disadvantage.
 It becomes a disadvantage when you can’t commit to only using your savings account money for emergencies or for whatever you’re saving for.

 It can become too easy to withdraw money simply because you can.